RicardoIT-Web/diners-3star-restaurant/README.md

 * Postgresql is used for Object Relational database management of this project
 * Bootstrap v5 is used for some of the styling on this project
 * Cloudinary is used as a media file storage location
-* fontawesome is used to provide some styling features on this project
+* Fontawesome is used to provide some styling features on this project
 * Google fonts is used on this project to provide font types
-* google maps is used to provide a visual image of the location of the restaurant.
+* Google maps is used to provide a visual image of the location of the restaurant.

-# Technologies Used

 # Code Validation